spiceai/docs/README.md

 ### Conclusion and next steps

 Congratulations!
-In just a few minutes you downloaded and installed the Spice AI CLI and runtime, created your first Spice AI Pod, trained it, and got a recommendation from it.
+In just a few minutes you downloaded and installed the Spice.ai CLI and runtime, created your first Spice.ai Pod, trained it, and got a recommendation from it.

 This is just the start of your journey with AI.
-Next, try one of the quickstart tutorials or in-depth samples for creating intelligent applications with Spice AI.
+Next, try one of the quickstart tutorials or in-depth samples for creating intelligent applications with Spice.ai.

 **Try:**